Skill, Experience & the Will to Win

 What's worse, because you were injured while on a water vessel, the law treats your situation differently than most employment injuries.
 For example, state workers' compensation programs do not apply to you, and there is no administrative agency that will oversee your injury claim — that's why you need a law firm that specifically knows how to handle maritime injury litigation.

 You might be asking yourself how maritime litigation is different.
 Section 27 of the Merchant Marine Act of 1920 (Jones Act) highlights the rights and protections of American seamen and is a basis of what our maritime injury litigation service focuses on.
-Of course, this all depends on where your accident occurred as well as many other details.
+Of course, this all depends on where your accident occurred, as well as many other details.

-Other laws, such as the Longshore and Harbor Workers Compensation Act and Death of the High Seas Act, can also play roles in how your case will be handled.
+Other laws, such as the Longshore and Harbor Workers Compensation Act and Death on the High Seas Act, can also play roles in how your case will be handled.
 On top of these complicated laws, you are also likely dealing with domestic and international oil and gas companies, shipping companies, and their insurance companies.
 Your case can become very complex, very quickly.

-Whether you were injured at the Port of Brownsville, or offshore in the Gulf of Mexico, or on inland waters on a dredging barge, contact us to determine your options and how to move forward.
+Whether you were injured at the Port of Brownsville, offshore in the Gulf of Mexico, or on inland waters on a dredging barge, contact us to determine your options and learn how to move forward.